 The childcare facility on Campus Krems, "Campus Kids", opens.

 On 7 October 2005, the new buildings of Campus Krems are taken into operation.

 Opening of the Archive of Contemporaries (2010)

 The Archive of Contemporaries, holding a collection of bequests and premature legacies of outstanding personalities in literature, music and other fields of art, opens at Campus Krems.

-Danube University Krems obtains right to award doctorates (2014)
+The University for Continuing Education Krems obtains the right to award doctorates (2014)

-In 2014, Danube University Krems is granted the right to award doctorates, and the first two PhD studies, "Regenerative Medicine" and "Migration Studies", were accredited by the Agency for Quality Assurance and Accreditation Austria in the spring 2015.
+In 2014, the University for Continuing Education Krems is granted the right to award doctorates, and the first two PhD studies, "Regenerative Medicine" and "Migration Studies", were accredited by the Agency for Quality Assurance and Accreditation Austria in the spring 2015.

 Opening of the Core Facility (2018)

 Opening of the "Core Facility" at Campus Krems – which is a joint research infrastructure with Karl Landsteiner Private University for Health Sciences and the IMC University of Applied Sciences Krems participating - in the presence of State Governor Johanna Mikl-Leitner (2nd from right) and Rector Friedrich Faulhammer (on the left).

 First graduation ceremony for PhD graduates (2019)